wsydney76/craft4-ddev-starter/README.md

 ## Money

+This starter does not come with paid software, but it is prepared to use it.

 Craft CMS Pro edition and the Imager X plugin are paid software, but can be used for free on non-production domains.

-It is safe to switch to Craft CMS Solo Edition and remove the Imager X plugin.
+It is safe to switch to Craft CMS Pro Edition and install the Imager X plugin.
 This starter will continue to work.

 Contains templates derived from [Tailwind UI](https://tailwindui.com/) and [Alpine UI Components](https://alpinejs.dev/components).